FRIDAY FARM SCHOOL

 Afternoon Depature

 As the day gently draws to a close, children enjoy a period of free play in the playground, where laughter, imagination, and friendship flow freely.
 This unstructured time allows them to unwind from the day’s work—climbing, building, creating stories, or simply resting under a favorite tree.
-Between 3:30 and 4:00 p.m., parents arrive for pickup, greeting their children amidst the joyful hum of the farm.

 SCHOOL CLOSURE DATES 2025